a-einstein/AdventureWorks/README.md

-## AdventureWorksServices
+## AdventureWorks

 #### Purpose
-* Supplying a database service tailored to my WPF project.
+* Supplying database services tailored to my shop projects.

 #### Aspects
 * Makes use of Entity Framework.

-#### Notes
-* This is still a pretty rough cut early version.

 #### Prerequisites
 * The service assumes the presence of an AdventureWorks2014 database, to which a connection should be configured.